UNT-RITS/Tutorials/README.md

     - What are the main components and why do we need each of them?

  - Architectures of Artificial Neural Network.

- - What is Deep Learning?

  - What is Machine Learning?